Mira Bartók

 Mira Bartók (née Herr; born 1959) is an American author.
 Her memoir The Memory Palace received the National Book Critics Circle Award for Memoir/Autobiography and her novel The Wonderling is being adapted into a film.

 Early life

 Myra Herr was born in 1959 to mother Norma Herr.
-By the age of four, her father Paul Herr became divorced from her mother who had also begun showing signs of mental illness.
+By the age of four, her father Paul Herr divorced her mother, who had begun showing signs of mental illness.
 As Herr grew older with her sister Rachel, Norma was diagnosed with schizophrenia and attacked her daughters consistently.
-By the time the girls are around 30, Herr and her sister left Norma in their hometown and changed their named and address.
+By the time the girls were around 30, Herr and her sister left Norma in their hometown and changed their names and address.
 Under the new name of Mira Bartók, she traveled the world to Florence, Lapland, and Israel as a way to escape her mother.
 She painted in Florence, ran writing workshops in Israel, and earned a Fulbright Scholarship to Lapland.
 Until her mother's death in 2007, Bartók only communicated with her through letters sent through post office boxes.